-The City Secretary is an Officer and Department Head of the City, appointed by City Council, and is a statutory position required by State law.
+The City Secretary is one of the four Charter Officers (along with the City Manager, City Attorney, and Municipal Judge) which are statutory positions each city in Texas is required to have by law.
+The City Secretary is also a department head of the City who is appointed by, and reports to, the City Council.
 Functioning much like the Secretary of State, the City Secretary/Municipal Clerk is the local official who maintains the integrity of the election process, ensures transparency and access to city records, facilitates the city’s legislative process, acts as the compliance officer for federal, state, and local statutes, and is the recorder and preserver of local government history.

 The mission of the City Secretary’s office is to promote open and responsive government through proper recording, maintenance, and preservation of the City's legislative history and official documents; provide responsive customer service to our citizens and neighbors; conduct fair and impartial City elections; enhance public participation in the municipal government process; and improve public access to municipal records.

 - Oversees publication and posting of legal notices

 - City Council Meetings - Agendas, Packets, Minutes